Important

 you will need the proper tools and materials.
 These

-may include: Measuring tape A good drill with three different
+may include: Measuring tape, a good drill with three different

-bits: a ¼ inch screw head bit; a 5/16 screw head bit;
+bits: a 1/4 inch screw head bit; a 5/16 screw head bit;

 and a standard Phillip’s bit.
 A chalk line.
 A good extension